breuerfelix/breuerfelix.github.io/_posts/20-07-22-linux-monitor-hotplug.md

 }

 function main() {
-    # list of all different HDMI ports on docking stations etc.
+    # list of all different HDMI ports on docking stations, etc.
     for disp in 'DP2' 'HDMI2' ;
     do
         xrandr --query | grep "$disp connected" &> /dev/null && connect $disp || disconnect $disp